Is this the view from your office?

 As qualified adult trainers and professionals we have have varied experiences of work.
 Although we work together on a couple of the above programmes our other work is quite different.

-Janine has been involved in adult learning for the past 17 years in different area working with children and young people, as well as a lifetime of working with children in the voluntary and community sector.
+Janine has been involved in adult learning for 20 years plus in different area working with children and young people, as well as a lifetime of working with children in the voluntary and community sector.
 She has supported numerous Forest School trainees as part of their own training and in her Forest School practice which has informed her subsequent training delivery.
 She has a worthy knowledge of child development, diversity, inclusion and engagement, operational set up and programme development.
 She loves devising sessions that encourage imagination, play and risk taking!
+She has delivered various Forest School programmes for 8 years.

 Maggie comes from a background of the arts and working with vulnerable adults.
 These are areas she has also explored within Forest School, and hopes to do more of!
 She brings with her a sound knowledge of flora and fauna, outdoor cooking (and foraging as part of this), practical skills and is a great story teller.
 She loves working with younger children and families.
 She has been working at Into the Woods Outdoor Nursery since it started.
 It was the first outdoor nursery in London and has 'Outstanding' status.